danslinky/danslinky.co.uk/docs/sso.md

 Metadata: https://danslinky.uk.auth0.com/samlp/metadata/WxS8x1LdxPVdjbgEnIuWJfVsdKN6zlTx)
 ```

-Alternatively, you can add a connection parameter:
-In this case, Auth0 will redirect users to the specified connectionand will not display the Login Widget.
+Alternatively, you can add a connection parameter.
+In this case, Auth0 will redirect users to the specified connection, and will not display the Login Widget.
 Make sure you send the SAMLRequest using HTTP POST.

 ## Integrations